ScottMit/JS2Arduino/README.md

 - **IoT prototypes** that respond to web inputs
 - **Servo-controlled mechanisms** with web interfaces
 - **Multi-strip LED displays** with independent control
+- **Distance sensing systems** for proximity detection and measurement

 ## What You Need